 1. Q. When should I start my seeds indoors to produce tomato transplants for my garden?

 A. Depending upon temperature and how the plants are grown, it takes from 6 to 8 weeks to produce a healthy, 6-inch tall transplant for setting out in your garden.
 The plants should be grown in a warm area and receive 6 to 8 hours of sunlight daily or tall, poor quality, leggy plants will result.
+You can sow tomato seeds 8 to 10 weeks before the last frost date.
+For example if the last frost in your area is around end April, then you can sow the beginning of March or just before if you have the right light and heat conditions.

 2. Q. How do you select good transplants at nurseries or garden centres?